-Davidson offers a range of opportunities for students, faculty, and staff who are Buddhist or wish to explore Buddhist teachings and practices.
+Davidson offers a range of opportunities for students, faculty, and staff who identify as Buddhist or wish to explore Buddhist teachings and practices.
 The college's Associate Chaplain for Buddhist Programs, Grace Burford, offers a 4-day Buddhist meditation retreat each year during Spring Break.
-We also host on-campus Dharma talks and lectures about Buddhism.
+We also host on-campus Dharma talks and lectures about Buddhism by visiting speakers.

 The Davidson Meditation Initiative offers our community opportunities to learn about and practice mindfulness and other forms of meditation.
 We seek to integrate these practices into our daily lives to promote inner peace, clarity of mind, insight, compassion, and kindness.
 Director of the Davidson Meditation Initiative, Grace Burford, leads meditation sessions for students, staff, and faculty across the campus community throughout the academic year, in addition to the weekly mindfulness meditation held in the Oasis.
 Davidson Meditation Initiative programs are open to students, staff, and faculty of any secular, spiritual, or religious background.
 No previous experience required; beginners are always welcome.

-The red-brick labyrinth and peace garden makes a great spot for walking meditation and quiet reflection.
-Located in Hobart Park (across Faculty Drive behind the athletic field scoreboard, between Faculty Drive and Baker Drive).
-The labyrinth is lit at night and accessible at any time.
+The red-brick labyrinth and peace garden provide a great outdoor spot for walking meditation and quiet reflection.
+You will find it under the trees of Hobart Park (behind the athletic field scoreboard, between Faculty Drive and Baker Drive).
+The labyrinth is lit at night, making it accessible any time.

-This light-filled space in the Spencer-Weinstein Center for Community and Justice (SWC) is a room with wooden flooring and meditation pillows that may be accessed whenever the SWC is open.
+This light-filled sunroom on the back of the Spencer-Weinstein Center for Community and Justice (SWC) has wooden flooring and meditation cushions.
+The sunroom is available any time the SWC is open.